 Maintenance of a clean living environment is important to prevent transmission of all germs, including COVID-19.
 The University is taking extra precautions to clean high-touch areas across campus, and the same principles apply in students’ living spaces.
 Students should clean high-touch surfaces regularly within their own living spaces to limit transmission of germs carried in droplets that may have landed on surfaces, or may have been transferred to surfaces from hands.
 High-touch surfaces include door and cabinet handles, bathroom faucets and surfaces, and kitchen surfaces.
 While cleaning supplies will be available, we also encourage students to bring their own supplies, whether wipes or disinfectant sprays.

 In order to limit the spread of COVID-19, it is necessary to limit contact between people, particularly in any on-campus spaces.
-Accordingly, absolutely no guests from outside the University will be permitted in any on-campus spaces during fall 2020.
-Similarly, students will not be permitted to access any other on-campus residences outside of the one to which they have been assigned in the first several weeks of the semester.
-Colgate is working on plans for phased re-opening of social life and activities on campus.
-Progression of 'Gates' with less behavioral restrictions is dependent on health metrics data for the entire Colgate community (including student compliance and behaviors).
+Accordingly, absolutely no guests from outside the University will be permitted in any campus residential facilities.
+Similarly, students will not be permitted to access any other on-campus residences outside of the one to which they have been assigned.
+Students should review the Gates of Reopening for specific information about what is permitted at each Gate.
+Progression to 'Gates' with less behavioral restrictions is dependent on health metrics data for the entire Colgate community (including student compliance and behaviors).

 Students living off campus have the added responsibility of adhering to current public health guidelines, not only to protect the campus community, but also to protect those individuals and families living in the Village and Town of Hamilton.

 Gatherings at off-campus residences are not permitted per the University’s Commitment to Community Health.

 Students living off campus who contract COVID-19 must contact Student Health Services to report their positive test results and receive isolation instructions.